Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Conclusion

 \section{Conclusion}

-This paper presents the first volumetric density measurements for the buoyant plumes of He-Air mixture using Tomographic Background-Oriented Schlieren (TBOS).
-A MATLAB-based software module, developed in-house, is employed for data processing and tomographic reconstruction computations.
-Three cases of buoyant plumes - one forced and two lazy puffing plumes are taken as the test cases.
-The reduced density profiles extracted at different heights above the source are found to be scaling quite well assuming the Gaussian shape, thus validating our results.
-We further showed that the density measurements can be used to study the dynamics of the plumes by using iso-surfaces.
-We showed the presence of the motion of the density pocket during the puffing for the lazy plume cases which is absent for the marginally forced plume.
-The developed technique would be further used in future works to study the dynamics of the buoyant plumes.
+This paper presents the first volumetric density measurements of buoyant plumes of a He–Air mixture using Tomographic Background-Oriented Schlieren (TBOS), with the primary objective of studying plume dynamics, particularly the visualization of the puffing phenomenon.
+A MATLAB-based code module, developed in-house, is employed for data processing and tomographic reconstruction computations.
+Three lazy buoyant plume configurations are examined as test cases.
+The transverse profiles of reduced density extracted at different heights above the source scale well when modelled as Gaussian, consistent with several experimental studies reported in the literature.
+Moreover, the centerline reduced gravity and plume half-width are compared with the similarity solution and simulation data available in the literature, showing good agreement.
+We further demonstrate that density measurements can be used to study plume dynamics using iso-surfaces.
+We also observe the motion of low-density pockets during puffing in the lazy plume releases, which is absent in the non-puffing plume.
+However, a lack of accompanying 3D velocity field information limits the utility of the 3D density field for quantitative statistics such as the entrainment coefficients.
+The 3D density field can be converted into a 3D velocity field using data-assimilation approaches.
+Moreover, synchronized 3D velocity measurements using tomographic PIV and Particle Tracking Velocimetry (PTV) could enable a complete analysis of such density-driven flows.
+The developed technique will be extended, along with 3D velocity measurements, in future studies to investigate the dynamics of buoyant plumes more comprehensively.

 \bmhead{Acknowledgments} The authors acknowledge the contributions of Kuchimanchi K. Bharadwaj and Karthik Murthy in developing the buoyant plume generation setup.
+The first author also gratefully acknowledges Professor Naren Naik (Department of Electrical Engineering and Centre for Lasers and Photonics (CELP), IIT Kanpur) for the course EE 659: Computational Aspects of Tomographic Imaging, which provided key conceptual insights relevant to this work.